aaronli16/aaronli16/README.md

   <h3>Double major in Informatics and Statistics at the University of Washington </h3>

   I'm passionate about creating products that help people form meaningful experiences and memories.
-Whether it's through AI-powered tools, music production workflows, or community platforms, I'm driven to build things that matter.
+Whether it's through AI-powered tools, music tech, or community platforms, I'm driven to build things that matter.

   Currently working on **Jubai** — an AI email automation platform for ecommerce brands.
 Always exploring new ideas in music tech, sustainability, and full-stack development.